 In Triggers, click the New button and select Time-based trigger.
 Add an hourly trigger to run the event at 3 minute intervals.
 (Keep the interval short, so you can quickly see the results.)

 Select also an end date (for example for tomorrow), to make sure the test does not keep running endlessly.

 In Actions, select File Transfer action and a File Transfer view appears.
 On the left, browse to the source file on your local host, and then on the right, define a destination directory where you want the file copied.

 Go to the Options - General tab, and define the

-destination file exists to add the date and time to the destination file name.
+Action when destination file existsto add the date and time to the destination file name.

 In field On Success, define an email notification to be sent to yourself once the file transfer has been completed successfully.
 Enter your email address in the To field, and add a subject of your choice.
 You can leave the Sender and Subject options empty, and Tectia MFT Events will use the default information defined in the configuration.